In this guide

 Can I receive my salary without a Dutch bank account?

-Most Dutch employers require a bank account with a Dutch IBAN (starting with NL) for salary payments.
-A Wise account with a Dutch IBAN satisfies this requirement.
-Some employers specifically require a traditional Dutch bank, but this is increasingly rare.
+Most Dutch employers require a bank account with a Dutch or European IBAN for salary payments.
+A Wise account with a European IBAN satisfies this requirement for most employers.
+Some employers specifically require a traditional Dutch bank account (NL IBAN), but this is increasingly rare.